zupo/peps/pep-0xxx.rst

 * Do we need ways to disable certificate validation altogether?
 * Do we need to support getpeercert?
 Should we always return DER instead of the weird semi-structured thing?
 * How do we load certs from locations on disk?
+What about HSMs?
 * How do we signal to load certs from the OS?
 What happens if an implementation doesn't let you *not* load those certs?